AdaCore/training_material/courses/rust_essentials/170_iterators/04-helper_methods.rst

     .. code:: rust

       let numbers = [1, 2, 3, 4, 5];
-      // .iter() creates the stream of references
+      // '.iter()' creates the stream of references
-      // .sum() pulls them all off and adds them up let total: i32 = numbers.iter().sum();
+      // '.sum()' pulls them all off and adds them up let total: i32 = numbers.iter().sum();
       println!("The total is: {total}");